ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 4a4f53452d48504b452072637074ff4131323847434dff
 ~~~

-This value is used as the HPKE `info` parameter.
+This value is used as the HPKE `info` parameter when performing Key Encryption with HPKE.

 ## General JWE JSON Serialization Example {#general-example}